theodorosploumis/drupal-manual/README.md

 # Drupal site - User Guide (Manual)
-A skeleton to generate User Guide (manual) for Drupal Administrators (non-developers, non User 1).
+> A simple skeleton to create a (printed) User Guide (manual) for Drupal Site Administrators (non-developers, non User 1).

+## About
+Have you ever created a Drupal site and need to provide a **written (printed)** documentation for the site Admins, Managers or Authors?
+This project is for you. "*How to add a new Page*", "*How to Promote a Node on Front Page*" etc are some of the questions that need answer in a User Guide.

+A lot of administrative tasks in Drupal may have the same UI and similar options.
+For example when you create a Node by default you see on the form fields like `Title`, `URL Alias`, `Promoted to front page` etc. The documentation for these fields can be generic for every site.

+Of course, there is the core module [Tour](https://www.drupal.org/docs/8/core/modules/tour) that can help users with inline popups but this will not work for printed manuals.

 ---

+## Options and Fields

-## Node Options
+### Node Options

 (Create a a common doc file for these options which are usually the same for every Drupal site.
 Most of the options appear from contributed modules.
-The same options may appear for **Media or othe custom Content entities**).
+The same options may appear for **Media or other custom Content entities**).

 - View
 - Edit